McQuarley, New Mexico run away from Air Force in 56-38 win (Sep 30, 2017) | FOX Sports

 McQuarley, New Mexico run away from Air Force in 56-38 win (Sep 30, 2017)

 ALBUQUERQUE, N.M.
-(AP) Richard McQuarley’s five rushing touchdowns tied a New Mexico school record and he finished with 179 yards to help the Lobos overcome a sluggish first half for a 56-38 victory Saturday night over Air Force.
+(AP) Richard McQuarley’s five rushing touchdowns tied a New Mexico school record and he finished with 179 yards to help the Lobos overcome a sluggish first half to come back for a 56-38 victory Saturday over Air Force.

 Four of McQuarley’s scores came in the second half, including bursts up the middle of 63 and 65 yards on consecutive possessions in the fourth quarter.